Mindwerks/wildmidi/README.md

 CHANGELOG

 0.4.6
-* A lot of player clean-up and refactoring, thanks to initial work by Azamat H. Hackimov.
+* A lot of player cleanup and refactoring, thanks to initial work by Azamat H. Hackimov.
 * Ability to choose which audio output backends to include in the build system: see the cmake script for the relevant `WANT_???` options.
 Player's `--help` command line switch lists the available backends.
 Thanks to initial work by Azamat H. Hackimov.
-* New player audio output backends: coreaudio for macOS, sndio for OpenBSD.
+* New native audio output backends for player: coreaudio for macOS, sndio for OpenBSD, netbsd (sunaudio) for NetBSD.
 * Workaround a link failure on AmigaOS4 with newer SDKs (bug #241).
 * Other minor source clean-ups.